-‘Vanderpump Rules’ Star James Kennedy’s Model Girlfriend Raquel Leviss Takes Paris Fashion Week By Storm
+‘Vanderpump Rules’ Star James Kennedy’s Model Girlfriend, Raquel Leviss, Takes Paris Fashion Week By Storm

 Raquel Leviss isn’t just a reality star.

-In addition to being a college graduate and beauty queen, the Vanderpump Rules star is doing big things in the modeling world and earlier this week, she reached a major milestone when she walked the runway during Paris Fashion Week.
+In addition to being a college graduate and beauty queen, the Vanderpump Rules star is doing big things in the modeling world, and earlier this week, she reached a major milestone when she walked the runway during Paris Fashion Week.

 According to a report shared by The Daily Dish on February 28, Leviss walked the runway during the Glaudi by Johana Hernandez runway show in a stunning beige gown, dazzling ear cuffs, and gold makeup.
 On Instagram, Leviss shared photos from her appearance in which her long hair was done in a fishtail braid.

 On his Instagram Stories page, James Kennedy shared a number of images of his girlfriend.
-Meanwhile, Leviss shared a number of images on her page as well and in one post, she spoke of her excitement.
+Meanwhile, Leviss shared a number of images on her page as well, and in one post, she spoke of her excitement.

 “It’s been a whirl wind of emotions for me because walking in Paris Fashion Week has been a dream of mine since I was a young girl.
 I feel so accomplished and happy to be working closely with such an inspirational designer,” the model wrote to her fans and followers.